 Decorating a patio on a budget can be challenging, especially with the rising costs of outdoor furniture.
 Today I have some simple DIY table ideas for your patio or even for a rustic look inside your home.

-DIY Concrete Cinder Block Side Table Idea
+DIY Concrete Cinder Block Table Idea

 This table was so easy to put together.
 It’s a simple DIY outdoor side table and it’s lasted on our patio for years.
 We used 9 cinder blocks and two pieces of ceramic plank floor tile.
 The table washes off with a garden hose and we didn’t even use glue.
+We’re loving this cinder block outdoor table.

 I recommend having a second person on hand to balance each row so the blocks don’t tip over onto your toes.
 You just need someone for a minute until you can get the second layer in place.
 At first, we were going to glue these but we found it wasn’t necessary.
 There are two styles of concrete blocks, we used these concrete blocks.